DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ```
 Question 8?
 Why do `mode(x)` and `typeof(x)` give different results?

-- mode gives you information about the storage mode of the object.  type is the atomic type.
+- mode gives you information about the mode of the object.
+Not the *storage mode* which I incorrectly stated `storage.mode()` does that  type is the atomic type.
+Although according to help these are usually the same!

 Let's create a few more objects and take a look at them